NoTests/SharedSequence.kt/README.md

 - error handling (1)
 - not spamming your server with unnecessary requests (2)

-To simplify the code we will mock server call like this:
+To simplify the code we will mock server-side requests like this:

 ```kotlin
 object SuggestionsService {